Tanner Anderson

-Tanner Ackley Anderson (born May 27, 1993) is an American professional baseball pitcher for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
-He previously played in Major League Baseball (MLB) for the Pittsburgh Pirates and Oakland Athletics.
+Tanner Ackley Anderson (born May 27, 1993) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates and Oakland Athletics, and in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.

 Early life and amateur career

 Tyler Anderson's parents are Lee and Lisa Anderson.
 As a child, he played the violin.
 After graduating from Plant High School in Tampa, Florida, Anderson enrolled at Harvard University where he played college baseball for the Harvard Crimson.
 As a senior at Harvard he pitched to a 0–4 record with a 4.08 ERA in 13 games (six starts).
 He studied biomedical engineering before switching majors to history of science.

 Professional career

 Pittsburgh Pirates

 After his senior year, he was drafted by the Pittsburgh Pirates in the 20th round of the 2015 MLB draft, and he signed.

 After signing, Anderson was assigned to the Bristol Pirates where he was 4–0 with a 2.38 ERA in 12 relief appearances.
 At the end of the season, he was promoted and pitched six relief innings for the West Virginia Black Bears in which he was 1–0 with a 4.50 ERA.
 In 2016, he pitched for the West Virginia Power and the Bradenton Marauders where he posted a combined 3–3 record and 3.58 ERA in 36 games pitched between both clubs.
 Anderson moved into the starting rotation for the Altoona Curve in 2017, going 10–8 with a 3.38 ERA in 30 games (19 starts).
 He began 2018 with the Indianapolis Indians.

 Anderson was called up to the major leagues by the Pirates on June 27, 2018.
 In 24 relief appearances for Indianapolis prior to his promotion he was 1–1 with a 2.34 ERA.